elManto/elmanto.github.io/posts/welcome.md

 Before starting with the actual post, I would like to underline two things.
 1. Although both the tools can analyse several languages (Python, Java, ..), I focused my evaluation on C
 2. More importantly, this comparison wants to evaluate these two awesome tools from the usability point of view, rather than the detection capabilities.
 This second purpose indeed is a bit more tricky to compare, as one can almost always think about a more generic query to catch a certain bug with both the tools
+3. Also, this post is not a primer on Joern/CodeQl.
+I will try to explain all concepts I introduce, but a previous minimal experience on the topic would make the reading easier

 ### Parsing the source code